ACS Seeks More Science Coaches

 Aiming to provide support tailored to each teacher’s needs, coaches perform demonstrations, plan labs, answer tough science questions, provide career guidance to students, or propose enrichment activities, says Stephanie Prosack, a Science Coaches program associate at ACS.

-Science coaches choose to volunteer at schools because they want to help students see science concepts in real-life situations and to expand students’ horizons by highlighting science careers that may have been invisible to them before, Prosack says.
+Science coaches say they volunteer at schools because they want to help students see science concepts in real-life situations and expand students’ horizons by highlighting science careers they may not have thought about, Prosack says.

+That’s been true for Science Coaches Sam and Sumita Mitra, a husband-and-wife duo who are retired 3M chemists.
+Assisting science teachers in the greater Minneapolis-St. Paul metropolitan area, Sam shows high school students how science and chemistry make a difference in their lives.
+He describes how chemistry is used to create familiar products, such as 3M’s Post-It Notes; provides advice about how students can prepare for science jobs; and discusses the relevance of chemistry in world affairs.

+Meanwhile, Sumita travels more than 120 miles to volunteer as an ACS Science Coach at a rural school, St. Mary’s Catholic School in Sleepy Eye, Minn.
+A fan of leading hands-on activities, Sumita particularly enjoys teaching students about the basic science of dental materials—many of which she developed during her career at 3M.

 Join the conversation